Caleb Lantz Pusey, LCMHC

 If you have questions about your insurance and gravel therapy then let’s plan on discussing all of them before we meet.
 In most cases, insurance will cover outpatient appointments that meet at my office for 45 to 60 minutes.
 Since gravel therapy occurs outside of my office, we will discuss a plan for helping you make use of your insurance coverage that will likely involve a cost sharing matrix of co-pays or co-insurance and a gravel therapy product add-on.

-Yes, thanks for sharing the time to visit my website and I apologize for any confusion.
-If you would like to work exclusively in the office then please send me a message through Psychology Today, Click Here
+Yes, thanks for sharing the time to visit my website and I apologize for

 No. As long as your bike has knobby tires that can maintain rolling stability and turn on uneven surfaces than you will have everything that you need.
 Examples of appropriate alternatives include a road bike with knobby tires, a hybrid bike with knobby tires, or a mountain bike.